 A data citizen is an employee who is given access to an organization's proprietary information.
 Use of the word "citizen" is meant to emphasize the idea that an employee's right to access corporate data also comes with responsibilities.
 While citizens in the United States have the right to assemble, for example, they also have a responsibility to obey federal, state and local laws.
 Similarly, an employee who has been granted the right to access corporate data also has a responsibility to support the company's data governance policies.

-As data citizens increasingly expect more transparent, accessible and trustworthy data from their employers, it has become more important than ever for the rights and responsibilities of both parties to be defined and enforced through policy.
-To that end, data governance initiatives generally focus on high-level policies and procedures, while data stewardship initiatives focus on maintaining agreed-upon data definitions and formats, identifying data quality issues and ensuring that business users adhere to specified standards.
+As corporate data citizens increasingly expect more transparent, accessible and trustworthy data from their employers, it has become more important than ever for the rights and responsibilities of both parties to be defined and enforced through policy.
+In some large organizations, data governance policies define and enforce the data citizen's right to easily access trustworthy data while data stewardship policies define and enforce the use of consistent data definitions and formats to ensure data quality.

+Best practices for supporting data citizens include setting up a steering committee with high-level support for data governance, as well as embedding a network of data stewards within business lines.
+In large corporations, an additional central governance team may be necessary to coordinate governance and stewardship activities.
 In addition to enforcing the data citizen's right to easily access trustworthy data, governance controls ensure that data is used in a consistent manner across the enterprise.
 To support ongoing compliance with external government regulations, as well as internal data policies, audit procedures should also be included in the controls.